Sophia-Cristina/SGDK-OhSat-MegaPong-Tutorial-Commented/README.md

 I got the most importat texts (based on my view-point) of the tutorials and commented each line so you can know what the SGDK functions does!

-THE ROM FILE IS IN THE FOLDER OUT AS: 'rom.bin'
+THE ROM FILE IS IN THE FOLDER "out" AS: 'rom.bin'

 SETUP CODEBLOCK FOR SGDK: